DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.12.3 Simulation
     - 📙**Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
         - unlike read-throughs and walk-throughs, some of these response measures are then tested
+        - In simulation tests, disaster recovery team members are presented with a scenario and asked to develop an 📝appropriate response.
         -  ❗Simulation tests may shut down noncritical business units.
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
         - A simulation test involves a role-play of a prepared scenario overseen by a moderator.
 Responses are assessed to help improve the organization's response process.